 Puppies are shipped in pressurized compartments on certain planes that have a pet shipping area (not every plane can ship puppies).
 They are waited on by an attendant and it’s very safe.
 We have never had a puppy emotionally or physically traumatized from flying.
 It’s a very safe and humane mode of travel.

-The total price for shipping is typically around $550-$600 and that includes airfare, travel crate, health certificate, postage for your puppy packet, travel to and from airport, etc…
+The total price for shipping is typically around $600-$750 (depending on the size of your pup) and that includes airfare, travel crate, health certificate, and our travel to and from airport, etc…

 14. What type of shots and tests are given to each puppy?